tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you need to look at the metadata of an EC2 instance, how can you get it?
 A: Login to the EC2 instance and curl http://169.254.169.254/latest/meta-data

-- Q: If your EC2 instance need to access AWS services, should you use access keys or IAM roles?
+- Q: If your EC2 instance needs to access AWS services, should you use access keys or IAM roles?
 A: Use roles.
 Access keys are in clear text and are not secure.

 - Q: If you need to perform some kind of large processing job, what can you use in place of launching EC2 instances?
 A: You can use AWS Batch.